sharath333/GetCleanData/CodeBook.md

 ##Processed data:
 The tidy data that is obtained is an independent tidy data set with the average of each variable for each activity and each subject.
 It contains the following columns:

-**Activity** - Either of the following activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING **Subject** - One of the 30 subjects numbered 1-30 **Columns 3:81** - Average mean of 79 measurements for each activity for each subject.
-The column names have been made descriptive and follow the following format [t/f]Measurement.Sensor.Function.Axis where t or f represent time based or fourier transform of the measure.
+**Activity** - Either of the following activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

+**Subject** - One of the 30 subjects numbered 1-30

+**Columns 3:81** - Average mean of 79 measurements for each activity for each subject.
+The column names have been made descriptive and follow the following format [t/f]Measurement.Sensor.Function.Axis

+where t or f represent time based or fourier transform of the measure.

+Measurement represents either of Body,Gravity or BodyJerk measurements.

+Sensor represents whether the reading is of Accelerometer(Acc) or Gyrometer(Gyro).

+Function represents either of Mean, Standard Deviation(Std) or MeanFrequency(MeanFreq).

+Axis represents X, Y, Z axes or the Euclidean Magnitude(Mag)